Chat User Guide

 Agents

 In DIAL Chat you can have a conversation with agents: language models and applications.
-You can access all the available agents in DIAL Marketplace and add them to My workspace.
-Refer to Conversational Agents to learn more about them.
+You can access all the available agents in DIAL Marketplace and add them to your workspace.

 Refer to Agentic Platform to learn more about agents.